 Sunrise Point is a viewpoint at an elevation of 1.957m (6,420ft) above the sea level, located in Pierce County, in the U.S. state of Washington.
 It is the highest point that can be reached by vehicle at Mount Rainier National Park.

 Is the road to Sunrise Point in Washington paved?

-The road's winding design, providing stunning panoramic views, is very curvy and fun for a leisurely ride, so it pays to take it slow.
-Sunrise is located 60 miles northeast of the Nisqually Entrance and 14 miles northwest of the Sunrise/White River turnoff on Highway 410.
+The road to the natural viewpoint is totally paved.
+It’s called Sunrise Park Road.
 Due to the steep, narrow, and winding nature of the Sunrise Road, it is recommended that RVs and vehicles with trailers longer than 25 ft.
 LOA not travel up the Sunrise Road beyond the White River Campground intersection.

 Is the road to Sunrise in Washington open?